DP-BART for Privatized Text Rewriting under Local Differential Privacy: Results

 \section{Results}

 Figure~\ref{fig:results} shows our downstream test $F_1$ results for all datasets, at varying values of $\varepsilon$.
-We report results for the Gaussian mechanism, which nearly always outperformed those of the Laplace mechanism.
+We report results for the Analytic Gaussian mechanism, which nearly always outperformed those of the Laplace mechanism.
 We present results in tabular form with mean and standard deviations in Appendix~\ref{sec:appx-intrinsic-eval-and-detailed-res}.
 Additionally, we present sample rewritten texts in Appendix~\ref{sec:appx-sample-texts}.
 We outline the main patterns as follows.

-\paragraph{DP-BART-PR+ performs best overall} DP-BART-PR+ clearly reaches the best privacy/utility trade-off for all datasets, having the highest scores at the lower $\varepsilon$ values.
-DP-BART-PR results are second-best, performing better than DP-BART-CLV and ADePT, which start to significantly drop below $\varepsilon = 1000$ for all datasets.
-The overall results hierarchy can be clearly seen in the ATIS dataset, where at $\varepsilon=500$, DP-BART-PR+ reaches $F_1$ $0.76$, DP-BART-PR at $0.48$, while both DP-BART-CLV and ADePT are at $F_1$ $0.09$.
+\paragraph{DP-BART-PR+ performs best} DP-BART-PR+ reaches the best privacy/utility trade-off for the majority of datasets, having the highest scores at the lower $\varepsilon$ values.
+DP-BART-PR results are second-best for most datasets, performing better than DP-BART-CLV and ADePT, which are low for the majority of configurations.
+The overall results hierarchy can be clearly seen in the Snips dataset, where at $\varepsilon=500$, DP-BART-PR+ reaches $F_1$ $0.65$, DP-BART-PR at $0.39$, while both DP-BART-CLV and ADePT are below $F_1$ $0.15$.

-\paragraph{Original vs. private} Results for the \textbf{original} setting are generally on-par with those of the \textbf{rewrite-no-dp} setting.
+\paragraph{Original vs. rewritten} Results for the \textbf{original} setting are generally on-par with those of the \textbf{rewrite-no-dp} setting.
 For instance, Snips original $F_1$ is $0.98$, and $\varepsilon=\infty$ with rewriting is also at $F_1$ of $0.98$ for DP-BART-PR, being very similar for the other three models.
 One exception to this is IMDb, which has a drop from original $F_1$ $0.86$ to $0.72$ for all models.
 This can be explained by the fact that the \textbf{original} settings use longer sequence lengths, while both \textbf{rewrite-no-dp} and \textbf{rewrite-dp} settings are limited to a sequence length of $20$.
 This is not a problem for datasets such as ATIS and Snips, since their documents are generally very short, mostly limited to brief user inquiries.
 For a dataset such as IMDb, however, which consists of detailed reviews by individuals, limiting the sequence length results in a loss of valuable information.